Keywords

 Examples:

-mission example {
+mission {

 arguments {